Europe’s ambition in space: unlocking potential and funding future challenges

 To maximise the return on its investments, Europe should also boost the use of space and space technologies across a wider range of applications, strengthening its cross-cutting role in all policy areas, including agriculture, regional development environment monitoring and protection, but also security and defence.

-This Policy Insight will explore how the European space ambition should evolve to enable Europe’s wider objectives: resilience, competitiveness, and climate action, among others.
+This Policy Insight explored how the European space ambition should evolve to enable Europe’s wider objectives: resilience, competitiveness and climate action, among others.
 The funding decisions that will be taken at the European Space Agency (ESA)’s Council meeting at Ministerial level (CM25) and the start of the discussions on the proposed instruments for the next Multiannual Financial Framework (MFF) represent an opportunity to not only rethink the role of space within Europe’s long-term strategic priorities but also the means to achieve the identified goals with all relevant stakeholders.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.